s-fuerst/Vahana.jl/docs/src/predator.md

 ````@example predator
 detect_stateless_trait(true)

-enable_asserts(true);
+enable_asserts(false);
 nothing #hide
 ````

 ## AgentTypes

-We have three types of agents, besides the predator and the prey we also have the grid cells, which represent the spatial environment but are also implemented as agents and thus as nodes of the graph in Vahana.
+Beside the predator and the prey we also have the grid cells, which represent the spatial environment but are also implemented as agents and thus as nodes of the graph.

 ````@example predator
 struct Predator